Herbert Byng Hall: Queen's Messenger

 Between 4 January 1855 to 30 September 1858 he was appointed an extra foreign service messenger on the Constantinople station, at the time of the Crimean War, on a salary of £250 plus 10s a day when travelling and expenses.
 He had travelled to Constantinople five times between January and August 1855 and was on service when his first wife died in 1856.
 He escorted Florence Nightingale, who was travelling incognito, back from Constantinople in July 1856.
 In 1856/57 Hall was paid £380, including 260 days on 8 trips to Constaninople, with over £644 in expenses.

 His book Soldiers and Sailors in Peace as in War was first published in 1855 and Sayah or, the Courier to the East in 1856.

 He was appointed a Queen's Foreign Service Messenger on 24 January 1859 with a salary of £525.
 The Queen's Messengers have a badge of office with the Sovereign's Royal Cypher with a silver greyhound below.
 They are sometimes called the Silver Greyhounds.
 The Queen's Messengers service dates back over 800 years, securely carrying diplomatic despatches to and from British ambassadors and representatives at foreign courts.
 They have been under the control of the Foreign Office since 1824.

 From July 1861 the Messenger’s salary was settled at £400 a year with a £1 daily allowance when abroad (excluding departures) plus travel expenses.
 In 1862/63, which includes when he was in the United States, he was away for 295 days, giving him an income of £695.
 This included travelling between New York and Washington 19 times.
-In the following years he earned 1863/64 £631, 1864/65 £615, 1865/66 £592.
+In the following years he earned £631 (1863/64), £615 (1864/65) and £592 (1865/66).